 - Enjoy a jaw-dropping view over London when you take tea at Ting at the Shangri-La London right at the top of The Shard.

-- Celeste at The Lanesborough regularly change their tea offerings - we tried it recently and it was very good indeed.
+- Celeste at The Lanesborough regularly change their tea offerings - we tried it and it was very good indeed.

 - Coming somewhere between classic and contemporary is the famous Pret a Portea at The Berkeley where the cakes change as often as the fashion seasons.